 I took a day trip out of Innsbruck to see the “Fjord of Austria” – Achensee.
 It’s a lake around one hour away from Innsbruck between steep mountains.
 The 16€ cable car ride was totally worth it with a striking view of the lake from the top of the mountain, a lot of paragliders setting off from there, this place is a skiing paradise in winter.

-I went around some places in Switzerland and Germany as well, I also spent a couple of weekends camping around the Gothenburg Archipelago.
+I went to some places in Switzerland and Germany as well, I also spent a couple of weekends camping around the Gothenburg Archipelago.
 Will share them in the upcoming blogs if I get a chance!